 - failure to avoid or disclose a conflict of interest.

-- Fraud involves the use of deceit to obtain a benefit or avoid an obligation such as falsifying records, providing misleading information, receiving early payments with authority, and the unauthorised use of equipment.
-Complaints may be about suspected incidents of fraud against CSIRO or by CSIRO and its staff, and can involve the reporting of suspicious activity.
+- Fraud involves dishonestly obtaining a benefit, or causing a loss, by deception.
+Examples include falsifying records and providing misleading information.
+Complaints may be about suspected incidents of fraud against CSIRO or by CSIRO and its staff and can involve the reporting of suspicious activity.